bgreenwell/rjot/README.md

 ### Templates

 You can create custom templates for new notes by placing Markdown files in the `templates/` subdirectory inside your `rjot` root folder (e.g., `~/.config/rjot/templates/`). `rjot` supports one variable, `{{date}}`, which will be replaced with the current timestamp when the note is created.
+The templating system supports several built-in variables (like `{{branch}}` and `{{uuid}}`) and allows for custom variables to be passed from the command line.
+For a detailed guide on how to use these advanced features, please see the "Advanced templating" section in the usage guide above.

 ## Contributing